saintaze/Vue-Notes/README.md

 # Vue-Notes
-A note and todos app built with Vue.
+A notes and todos app built with Vue.

 ### Features
 + Clean design